green-symfony/film/README.md

 ---
 `film join` is based on ffmpeg.exe, and uses for join video and audio in one vedeo file.

+It's highly useful for anime-watchers.
+Download and join video with audio translations.

 Instalaion
 ---
 0. You should install: